vbrh-immalle/faq/microsoft.md

 [![idiot](/assets/idiot.png)](https://youtu.be/e8M6S8EKbnU)

-We are not fans of those who not only live in mediocrity, but celebrate it chasing those who are successful, all the while denying it and screaming like banshees that they are the best.
+This guy thinks acting like a crooked car salesman to peddle servers to executives is good decision.
+You don't really need to know any more about him, but there is plenty.

-Better?
-Convinced?
+We are not fans of those live in mediocrity chasing and copying those who are successful while denying them credit and screaming like banshees that they are the best.

-If you disagree simply go away.
-It is probably good you understand this is how we feel now before you get offended in class.
-Microsoft sucks for everything but 3D and games.
-Those companies and individuals who pick Microsoft for their server architecture are uninformed idiots usually doing it for some reason (golf buddies with MS sales reps) other than making the correct technical decision.
-And no, if this describes you, we’re not sorry.
-Run off and make more stuff no one will use unless forced.
-Leave the innovation to the rest of us that actually know how to use a command line and prefer it.
+Not convinced?

-Hey, you asked.
+Well it really does not matter.
+Use Windows if you like.
+We don't unless we absolutely have to.
+It is probably good you understand this now.

 ---
 [![home](/assets/home-bw.png)](/README.md)